 Slow Cooker Method

 If you are making this in the slow cooker, saute the onions, garlic and sausage separately.
 Then add it to the slow cooker, along with the beans, broth and seasoning.
 Cook on high for 3 hours or low for 6 hours.
 Serve over white rice.

 - 1 onion, chopped

-- 1 lb of pre-cooked Kielbasa sausage, sliced into half moons
+- 1 pound pre-cooked Kielbasa sausage, sliced into half moons

-- 1 tbsp of Frank's Red Hot Buffalo Sauce (optional)
+- 1 tablespoon of Frank's Red Hot Buffalo Sauce

 - 2 bay leaves